 - Whether you want to use a single instalment or two instalment process

-Factoring their receivables offers several advantages to carriers.
+Factoring receivables offers several advantages to carriers.
 The most important one is that it provides financial stability to your company.
 It enables you to stop worrying about slow-paying clients and provides immediate funds to operate your company.

 The facility is designed to grow with your company.
 It can adapt and increase as your haul more loads – as long as your invoices qualify for financing.
 This can be a significant benefit for companies that want to focus on expansion.